JabRef/JabCon/index.md

 ---

 ### JabCon

-JabCon - discussing the future of bibliography management
+Discussing the future of bibliography management

 * January 29, 2016 (13:00) to January 31, 2016 (15:00)
 * [DSG](http://www.infosys.tuwien.ac.at/), Vienna University of Technology, Austria